CONP-PCNO/conp-dataset/README.md

     Note the Git endpoint in the url.

-5. Add files to your sub-dataset
+5. Add files to your sub-dataset:

     From your sub-dataset (`investigators/<username>`):